-Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Establishes and enforces clear rules, limits, and consequences for behavior 3 2 1 ☐ Identifies appropriate classroom rules with children ☐ Teaches rules in developmentally appropriate ways ☐ Provides opportunities for children to practice classroom rules ☐ States rules positively and specifically (avoids words "no" and "don't" as much as possible) ☐ Keeps rules to manageable number (3-6) ☐ Frequently reinforces children for appropriate behavior ☐ Identifies consequences for both following and not following rules ☐ Makes sure all adults in classroom know rules and consequences ☐ Enforces rules and consequences consistently and fairly Engages in ongoing monitoring and positive attention 3 2 1 ☐ Gives children time and attention when engaging in appropriate behavior ☐ Monitors adults' interactions with children throughout the day Uses positive feedback and encouragement 3 2 1 ☐ Uses positive feedback and encouragement contingent on appropriate behavior ☐ Provides descriptive feedback and encouragement ☐ Conveys enthusiasm while giving positive feedback and encouragement ☐ Uses positive feedback and encouragement contingent on child's efforts. □ Provides nonverbal cues of appreciation ☐ Recognizes that there are individual variations in what forms of acknowledgment are interpreted as positive by children ☐ Involves other adults in acknowledging children ☐ Models positive feedback and encouragement frequently
+Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Establishes and enforces clear rules, limits, and consequences for behavior 3 2 1 ☐ Identifies appropriate classroom rules with children ☐ Teaches rules in developmentally appropriate ways ☐ Provides opportunities for children to practice classroom rules ☐ States rules positively and specifically (avoids words "no" and "don't" as much as possible) ☐ Keeps rules to manageable number (3-6) ☐ Frequently reinforces children for appropriate behavior ☐ Identifies consequences for both following and not following rules ☐ Makes sure all adults in classroom know rules and consequences ☐ Enforces rules and consequences consistently and fairly Engages in ongoing monitoring and positive attention 3 2 1 ☐ Gives children time and attention when engaging in appropriate behavior ☐ Monitors adults' interactions with children throughout the day Uses positive feedback and encouragement 3 2 1 ☐ Uses positive feedback and encouragement contingent on appropriate behavior ☐ Provides descriptive feedback and encouragement ☐ Conveys enthusiasm while giving positive feedback and encouragement ☐ Uses positive feedback and encouragement contingent on child's efforts. □ Provides nonverbal cues of appreciation Recognizes that there are individual variations in what forms of acknowledgment are interpreted as positive by children ☐ Involves other adults in acknowledging children ☐ Models positive feedback and encouragement frequently

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+How the children responded?)

-Lesson 1 □ Watch all Lesson 1 videos □ Draw the Pyramid Model □ Complete the Knowledge Check □ Download the Action Plan Form Lesson 2 Reflect Journal about what you learned in Module 1 What you've implemented How these strategies have changed your class What you would still like to try Learn Watch all Lesson 2 videos Notice "teachable moments" in your classroom Notice the stages of learning social emotional skills in your students Think about how you can help children progress through the stages Check and Do Complete the Knowledge Check Fill out Needs Assessment #7 Create an action plan Lesson 3 Reflect ☐ On your current teaching of social emotional skills to the whole class ☐ On how you assess social emotional skills ☐ On how you could begin implementing individualized instruction of social emotional skills Learn ☐ Watch all Lesson 3 videos ☐ Read the article "Intentional Instruction: Instructional Strategies" ☐ Complete Teaching Targeted Skills worksheet Check and Do Complete the Knowledge Check Complete Needs Assessment #6 Make an action plan for implementing one of those practices Lesson 4 Reflect Re-read "Intentional Instruction: Instructional Strategies" Consider which strategies you already use and which might be a stretch Lesson 4 continued
+Lesson 1 □ Watch all Lesson 1 videos □ Draw the Pyramid Model □ Complete the Knowledge Check □ Download the Action Plan Form Lesson 2 Reflect Journal about what you learned in Module 1 What you've implemented How these strategies have changed your class What you would still like to try Learn ☐ Watch all Lesson 2 videos ☐ Notice "teachable moments" in your classroom ☐ Notice the stages of learning social emotional skills in your students ☐ Think about how you can help children progress through the stages Check and Do Complete the Knowledge Check Fill out Needs Assessment #7 Create an action plan Lesson 3 Reflect ☐ On your current teaching of social emotional skills to the whole class ☐ On how you assess social emotional skills ☐ On how you could begin implementing individualized instruction of social emotional skills Learn ☐ Watch all Lesson 3 videos ☐ Read the article "Intentional Instruction: Instructional Strategies" ☐ Complete Teaching Targeted Skills worksheet Check and Do ☐ Complete the Knowledge Check ☐ Complete Needs Assessment #6 ☐ Make an action plan for implementing one of those practices Lesson 4 Reflect Re-read "Intentional Instruction: Instructional Strategies" Consider which strategies you already use and which might be a stretch